jeffrydegrande/olympix/README.md

 - I’m not trained as a security researcher, auditor or a Cairo expert.
 - I'll try and approach things from first principles, document my reasoning and have fun.
 - I'm not bouncing off any feedback, so a lot of ideas will likely be obvious, short-sighted, and may not survive much scrutiny.
 It is what it is :)
+- Since this is a design excercise and not a programming exercise I leaned into AI generation to help me build.

 ---